JesseAbeyta/Enigma/README.md

-# Enigma
 # Simulation of the Enigma Machine
-Given a string consisting of lowercase letters and spaces, this program encrypts them as the enigma machine would, then outputs the encrypted version of that string.
+Given a string consisting of lowercase letters and spaces, this program encrypts the string as the enigma machine would.
+The encrypted version of this string is then displayed on the console.